noahskang/SuperNacho/README.md

 ## Functionality & MVP

 Basic gameplay:
-- Nacho can JUMP and FIRE CHIPS.
+- Nacho can JUMP, move right nad left, and game Autoscrolls to the left.
-- Collision with walking CORN results in game end
+- Collision with walking CORN results in game end.
+Nacho can FIRE CHIPS to destroy corn.
-- CORN can be destroyed with CHIPS.
+- Objects are animated to stimulate movement.
 - Collision with TOAST results in temporary invulnerability

 Project will also include: